Safety Protocols for Mardi Gras Parades: Our Tips for Preventing a Personal Injury

 2. If you are being picked up or dropped off near the Mardi Gras celebration, pay attention to vehicles around you.
 There is a great risk of being hit by a vehicle that is not paying attention to those entering and exiting vehicles.

-3. Avoid bars and tents with too many people.
+3. Avoid bars and Mardi Gras tents with too many people.
 While many bars and party tents have occupancy limits, it can be hard for these businesses to adequately maintain a safe location when too many people crowd into confined spaces.

 For more safety tips and information from our personal injury attorneys, visit our legal blog to read the latest posts.